arkapatra31/kafka-streaming/README.md

     npm start
     ```

-3. The server will be running on port 3000.
+3. The Express server will be running on port 3000.

 ### API Endpoints